mrbusche/backseatfan.com/_posts/2010-07-13-george-steinbrenner-on-seinfeld.md

   </p>

   <p>
-    And here are some of the other moments from George Steinbrenner &#8220;The Character&#8221;:
+    And here are some of the other moments from George Steinbrenner "The Character":
   </p>

   <p>